 Why the Ministry and Government Make Such a Big Deal

-In 2009-2010 the EQAO annual report stated that the standardized testing expenses were $33 million as reported by ETFO.
-While this seems like a significant amount of money, we should note that this computes to a cost of approximately $17 per student.
-When comparing this cost to the cost of the recent math contest my students wrote for $8 each, EQAO seems like a bargain for all of the data and analysis that is made available to educators, school districts and the public.
+In 2009-2010 the EQAO annual report stated that the standardized testing expenses were 33 Million” target=”_blank”>ETFO.
+While this seems like a significant amount of money, we should note that this computes to a cost of approximately 8 each, EQAO seems like a bargain for all of the data and analysis that is made available to educators, school districts and the public.
 The additional $77 million spent by the Literacy and Numeracy Secretariat designing and mandating programs designed to improve test scores is what might scare you a bit.